← The archive Dispatch

 Why I'm Building an Uber for Construction (and Why It Started with a Cottage)

-If you read my last post, you know I’m in the middle of turning a thatched-roof cottage above Lake Balaton into a year-round retreat.
-Beautiful property, strong vision, detailed mood boards, interactive floor plans, the whole package ready to go.
+If you read my last post, you know I’m in the middle of renovating a thatched-roof cottage above Lake Balaton.
+We had photos, floor plans, mood boards, budget range, timeline, and a brief clear enough that nobody had to guess what we meant.

 Then I hit the wall.
-The kind where you spend weeks trying to find the right architect, the right builder, the right anyone, and realise the process is fundamentally broken.
+The kind where you spend weeks trying to find the right architect, the right builder, the right anyone, and realise the process is broken at the first step.

 Weeks of dead-end messages

-The current kitchen at the Balaton cottage — ready for a complete transformation, but finding someone to do it is another story
+The current kitchen at the Balaton cottage, ready for a complete renovation, but finding someone to do it is another story

-The current kitchen at the Balaton cottage — ready for a complete transformation, but finding someone to do it is another story
+The current kitchen at the Balaton cottage, ready for a complete renovation, but finding someone to do it is another story

 It started innocently.
 I posted in a few Facebook groups.
 I asked friends.
 I asked friends of friends.
 I messaged architects whose portfolios I liked on Instagram.
 I filled out contact forms on websites that hadn’t been updated since 2014.